Amir Noir Soulkin

 Families of Color Seattle

 Denechia aligns their life with the Alice Walker quote, “Activism is my rent for living on the planet.”
-For the past seven years, Denechia has migrated through-out the South and the Pacific Northwest, working and volunteering for grassroots social justice movements.
+For the past seven years, Denechia has migrated throughout the South and the Pacific Northwest, working and volunteering for grassroots social justice movements.
 Both their career and personal life are informed by the values and teachings of womanism and intersectional feminism.
 They’re a sun in Gemini, Leo rising, and Aquarius moon who enjoys writing, dancing, and traveling in their free time.
 Denechia holds a bachelor’s degree in journalism & mass communication from the University of Georgia.
 They’re excited to help Families Of Color Seattle grow and thrive as their Operations Manager and to build accountable, transformative relationships with the other fellows.

 Rainier Valley Corps

 Paul Laughlin was born and raised in the Filipino communities of San Francisco & Daly City.
 At 13 years old, his cousin taught him how to DJ and they would do gigs primarily within the Filipino community.
 He moved to Los Angeles, where he stayed for 11 years, to attend CSU Long Beach studying and eventually practicing civil engineering.
 In Los Angeles, he continued to DJ branching out from regular gigs into community and artist collective events, university and city festivals, concerts, dance clubs/bars, as well as sharing his skills by teaching youth from LA’s Historic Filipinotown.
 In 2014, Paul and his with moved to Seattle so he could attend the Evans School of Public Policy & Governance where he received a Master of Public Administration with a Nonprofit Management Certificate.
-He joined Totem Star as an Development Intern in mid 2015 and has worked closely with the Executive Director to help create and implement strategies for sustainable organizational growth.
+He joined Totem Star as a Development Intern in mid-2015 and has worked closely with the Executive Director to help create and implement strategies for sustainable organizational growth.
 Paul continues to DJ community-based, university, and dance club/bar events.
 He loves sharing his knowledge of music with Totem Star youth and currently helps teach youth how to make beats and record.

 Ethiopian Community in Seattle